Table of Contents[Hide][Show]

 This post is sponsored by VISIT FLORIDA.

 The southwest coast of Florida is home to rivers, history, beaches, wildlife and some of the world’s most beautiful sunsets.
-Those are just a few of the fun things to do in Punta Gorda Florida and the surrounding area.
+Those are just a few of the fun things to do in Punta Gorda FL and the surrounding area.

 Head to the Beach